5 Eco Surf Samps in Sri Lanka for a Sustainable Stay

 This eco-friendly Hiriketiya surf camp nestles within an acre of jungle, just 200 metres from a gorgeous beach.

-Accommodations range from luxury cabanas to breezy, communal dorms for those travelling Sri Lanka on a budget.
+Accommodations range from luxury cabanas to breezy, communal dorms for those travelling around Sri Lanka on a budget.

 From the locally sourced, repurposed building materials to the solar-heated swimming pool, the resort is a model of sustainable design.